rhodricusack/VITAL/inner_fvis/ANALYSIS_REPORT.md

 ## 1. Feature Visualization Analysis

 ### 1.1 Overview
 We used feature visualization techniques to identify which image patches maximally activate individual neurons across different models.
-For each neuron, we extracted the top 16 patches from ImageNet that produced the highest activations.
+For each neuron, using the VITAL approximation procedure we found the top 16 patches from ImageNet that produced the highest activations.

 ### 1.2 Visualization Grids (`all_neurons_grid_*.png`)